The silence of the doctor matched the darkness on the screen. He kept moving the wand around but darkness looks the same from every angle.

 Once we had received Kadence’s death into this world, the three of us sat together in the large wake of a little life and remained, weeping, passing around the bitter cup he delivered to us.
 We drank as much of the moment as we could before the swell moved out from beneath us toward a sinking horizon, opposite the one we had to continue to face.
 It was hard to leave that moment, watching an entire future swept into a faceless past, but the moment had to be buried in our memory so that Kadence could begin live in our memory.

 Many refuse to give life to the dead in their memory because they refuse to bury the moment of death in their memory.
 They live in the moment forever, forgetting life altogether, redefining the life they loved by the death they hate.
 Death haunts their memory, while the dead stand at the door and knock, carrying armfuls of shared stories in buckets of light, only wishing to be shared again, to shine again.
-No son of mine is going to be left out for dead, homeless to my heart.
+But no son of mine is going to be left out for dead, homeless to my heart.
 His name is Kadence, not Miscarriage, and he will be remembered as he is, the image of God, the reflection of eternal life that continues to shine in the light of God’s love.

 We cannot run from death when it arrives, but neither can we remain in death when it departs.
 We drink all the bitterness of death but only in the name of life, only because death is the sharp edge of life.
 But life in God’s good world is not defined by its edge.
 Indeed, it is defined by the One who stands staked at its edge, stretching rays of life out to both sides, holding together memory and hope in one new horizon of promise.